 Capital assets of the District are defined by the District as assets with an initial, individual cost of more than \$500, and an estimated useful life in excess of one year.
 Capital assets are recorded at either historical cost or estimated historical cost.
 Depreciation of all exhaustible fixed assets is charged as an expense against operations.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, as follows:

 All capital assets, other than land, are depreciated using the straight-line method over the following useful lives:

 Description Estimated Lives

 Gas Utility System 30 Years

-Maintenance Equipment 5-15 Years
+Maintenance and Other Equipment 5-15 Years

 Office Equipment 5 Years